 Digital Associational Life

-Through the UC Berkeley Social Apps Lab and the National Museum of Denmark, I am project manager the development of a web-based platform called MAPcity, that is intended to foster associational life in urban Denmark through exhibitions that crowd-source ‘common-work projects’ (faelleskab) and other distributed knowledge of urban residents.
-I work with software developers, urban designers, and social scientists to design a prototype of our platform as well as writing large grants towards funding this collaborative project.
+Through the UC Berkeley Social Apps Lab and the National Museum of Denmark, I am project manager for the development of a web-based platform called MAPcity, that is intended to foster associational life in urban Denmark through exhibitions that crowd-source ‘common-work projects’ (faelleskab) and other distributed knowledge of urban residents.
+I work with software developers, urban designers, and social scientists in designing a prototype of our platform as well as writing large grants towards funding this collaborative project.